Mysticmarks/hyperfy/docs/deployment/checklist.md

 This checklist captures the minimum hardening required to move a Hyperfy self-hosted deployment from the current alpha baseline toward a professionally operated environment.
 It consolidates the expectations described across `DEPLOYMENT_STATUS.md`, `observability.md`, and the October 2024 roadmap so they can be tracked in a single place.

 ## 1. Environment & Secrets Management
-- [ ] Provision environment variables through a managed secrets store (Vault, AWS Secrets Manager, Doppler) rather than `.env` files committed to hosts.
+- [x] Provision environment variables through a managed secrets store (Vault, AWS Secrets Manager, Doppler) rather than `.env` files committed to hosts.
+Refer to `config/environments/*.yaml`, the Terraform/Pulumi secret wiring, and the ExternalSecret/nomad templates for usage examples.
-- [ ] Define per-environment configuration overlays (development, staging, production) describing LiveKit URLs, database DSNs, CDN buckets, and signing keys.
+- [x] Define per-environment configuration overlays (development, staging, production) describing LiveKit URLs, database DSNs, CDN buckets, and signing keys (`config/environments/`).
 - [ ] Introduce automated drift detection for secrets (e.g., Terraform state or secrets rotation alerts).

 ## 2. Infrastructure Automation
-- [ ] Codify Fastify/Node services, LiveKit, databases, and asset/CDN storage in infrastructure-as-code (Terraform or Pulumi) with reproducible environments.
+- [x] Codify Fastify/Node services, LiveKit, databases, and asset/CDN storage in infrastructure-as-code (Terraform or Pulumi) with reproducible environments (`infrastructure/terraform`, `infrastructure/pulumi`).
-- [ ] Provide container orchestration manifests (Kubernetes, Nomad, or ECS) that cover horizontal scaling, health probes, resource limits, and rolling deployments.
+- [x] Provide container orchestration manifests (Kubernetes, Nomad, or ECS) that cover horizontal scaling, health probes, resource limits, and rolling deployments (`infrastructure/kubernetes`, `infrastructure/nomad`).
-- [ ] Automate TLS certificate management (Let’s Encrypt/ACME or platform-managed certs) and configure HTTP/2 or WebSocket upgrades through the chosen ingress stack.
+- [x] Automate TLS certificate management (Let’s Encrypt/ACME or platform-managed certs) and configure HTTP/2 or WebSocket upgrades through the chosen ingress stack (`infrastructure/kubernetes/ingress.yaml`, Nomad Traefik tags).

 ## 3. Data & Persistence
 - [ ] Migrate the default SQLite world persistence to a managed Postgres/MySQL tier with automated backups and PITR.